Small Business Advisor Program

 Experience developing business plans, financial forecasts, and/or marketing strategies

-Small business and/or project management experience
+Small business and/or project management experience is a plus

 Foreign language is a plus